 Table A6-1B.
 Template for special air-reports (uplink)

-- Key: M = inclusion mandatory, part of every message; - C = inclusion conditional, included whenever applicable; - = a double line indicates that the text following it should be placed on the subsequent line.
+= = a double line indicates that the text following it should be placed on the subsequent line.

 Note. - The ranges and resolutions for the numerical elements included in special airreports are shown in Table A6-4of this appendix.